 Visitors are encouraged to promote the healing and well being of our patients.
-Regular visiting hours are from 8:00 am-8:00 pm, seven days a week, with quiet time from 2:00 pm-4:00 pm.
+Regular visiting hours are from 8 am to 8 pm, seven days a week.
 After-hours visiting will be allowed under certain limited circumstances to promote patient well being at the discretion of nursing leadership.
 The following expectations will help ensure that all our patients experience a safe, restful and quiet stay.

 Regular Visiting Hours